 Error Message Examples

-Below are some common errors and their possible meaning as aid (click for possible meaning).
-There isn’t a solution for all of them, so feel free to post your error on the Terra forum so the team could help you through the message.
+Below are some common errors (click for possible meaning).
+There isn’t a solution for all of them.
+Feel free to post your error on the Terra forum so the team can help you through the message.

-The maximum time a non-preemptible PAPI VM can survive is 1 week (168 hours).
+The maximum time a nonpreemptible PAPI VM can survive is one week (168 hours).
 This is a default set by Google Pipelines API.
-If you are running into this error, we recommend increasing the CPU or memory, using larger disks, or using SSDs rather than HDDs in order to speed up the work so that it doesn't run out of time.
-You can alternatively try to chunk the work into smaller, separate workflows.
+If you run into this error, we recommend increasing the CPU or memory, using larger disks, or using SSDs rather than HDDs to speed up the work so that it doesn't run out of time.
+Alternatively, you can try to chunk the work into smaller, separate workflows.

 PAPI error code 9.
 Please check the log file for more details.
 To learn more about this error, see Error message: PAPI error code 9.

-This error means the job exited in such an abrupt way that the machine where the command was running has essentially crashed.
-It can also mean that the job was preempted (this is less common).
+This error means the job exited in such an abrupt way that the machine where the command was running essentially crashed.
+Or, it can mean that the job was preempted (this is less common).
 To rule out this last possibility, check whether the requested machine was preemptible.

 To learn more about this error, see Error message: PAPI error code 10.